dbridges/ask/README.md

 ## Configuration

-The program uses a `config.janet` file in your home directory.
+The program uses a `~/.ask/config.janet` file.
 Here is an example configuration:

 ```janet
 {:ollama